tytydraco/yessleep/out/Peteys_Paradise__Chapter_0__Introduction.md

 Entry was free, you just needed a ticket and to answer the questions before the morning.
 You also had to agree to their sort of NDA privacy agreement, which was only a few paragraphs.
 The town’s population *had* stuck to the rules of this; don’t disclose your individual experience to not spoil it for others.

 You could, however, say which characters you had seen.
-We were fascinated by this so much that this spawned fan made trading cards and an ever changing escape room.
+We were fascinated by this so much that this spawned fan made trading cards - One card had no character but a weird rhyme scratched on it: ‘From grief they weave the rides we leave.’
+I thought it was just creepy marketing.
+We also had  an ever changing escape room.

 Some would take their cards to try to get the characters to sign them, but often found they experienced new characters instead.